TLS BOOKS OF THE YEAR 2017

 Lovers and Strangers is an extremely important book, one that is full of enjoyable surprises, giving a voice to a generation who had to deal with the reality of life surrounded by 'white strangers' in their new country.

-Clair Wills teaches at Princeton University, having previously taught at Queen Mary, University of London.
-She is the author of That Neutral Island: A History of Ireland during the Second World War, Dublin 1916: The Siege of the GPO and The Best Are Leaving: Emigration and Post-War Irish Culture.
+Clair Wills is a critic and cultural historian.
+She is the author of That Neutral island: A History of Ireland during the Second World War, which won the PEN Hessell-Tiltman History Prize, Dublin 1916: The Siege of the GPO, and The Best Are Leaving: Emigration and Post-War Irish Culture.
+She teaches at Princeton University and divides her time between the United States and Europe.